HiroshiMatsumoto/PlayAroundWithWebAssembly/README.md

 ## How to transpile

-This is one ways to transpile.
+This is one way to transpile.

-This makes module of function(s) defined in C source file.
+This generates a module of function(s) defined in C source file.
 C source file can consist only of functions but main function.
 In the case of no main defined in C source file, `--no-entry` option is needed.